mayubo2333/mayubo2333.github.io/_pages/about.md

 - *2023.06*: Join Microsoft Research as a research intern!
 - *2023.05*: Pass my Ph.D.
 Qualification Examination and become a Ph.D. candidate now!
 - *2023.05*: One paper accepted to ACL2023 (main conference)!
-- *2022.02*: Two paper accepted to ACL2022 (one main, one demonstration system)!
+- *2022.02*: Two papers accepted to ACL2022 (one main, one demonstration system)!

-# 📖 Educations
-- *2021.08 - Present*, PhD. student/candidate, School of Computer Science and Engineering, Nanyang Technological University.
-- *2017.06 - 2020.06*, B.Eng., Department of Electronic Engineering, Tsinghua University.
-- *2015.08 - 2017.06*, Undergraduate, School of Life Sciences, Tsinghua University.

 # 📝 Publications